antiflee/InsightDEProject/README.md

 <a href="https://www.opendota.com/">OpenDOTA</a> provides a data dump of over 1 billion matches (see <a href="https://blog.opendota.com/2017/03/24/datadump2/">blog</a>).
 For each match it contains the information of start time, cluster, and the data for each player in a match, such as kills, deaths, and gold per minute.

 The official <a href="https://wiki.teamfortress.com/wiki/WebAPI#Dota_2">Steam API</a> can also be used for streaming.
 But due to the query limits (~100,000 calls per day), the data dump by OpenDOTA is used in this project.
+To simulate real-time data feeding, the raw data of the data dump, which is in csv format, is converted to JSON format before sent to Kafka for ingestion (See <a href="https://github.com/antiflee/InsightDEProject/blob/master/src/kafka_producer/JSONGeneratorFromCSV_matches.py">producer_script</a> for more details).

+**One thing to note** is that, the matches in the raw data is out of order (e.g., a match in 2012 comes after a match in 2016, then followed by a match in 2014).
+For simplicity, while feeding the data to Kafka, the *start_time* of each match is simulated in this way: it is approximately in ascending order, but with some extent of *out of order* is included.
+The default *disorderness* is set to be one hour, i.e., a match can be sent to Kafka at any time in a range of +/- 1 hr, based on its actual start time.
+See <a href="https://github.com/antiflee/InsightDEProject/blob/master/src/kafka_producer/JSONGeneratorFromCSV_matches.py">producer_script</a> for more details.
+A more realistic way to simulate would be a latency of 10 - 90 mins after the start time (which is the event time).

 <!---
 <img src="https://s3-us-west-2.amazonaws.com/yfsmiscfilesbucket/Screen+Shot+2018-01-11+at+9.08.24+PM.png" alt="hero-avatars" style="width:50%">